 Good airflow is key to dispersing hot air throughout your home.
 If your filter is too thick for your furnace, it creates excessive resistance, leading to compromised ventilation.
 You can have your technician perform a static resistance test to see if it’s the right size.

 Some homes have varied heating needs for different rooms.
 Fortunately, with a zone control system, you can adjust the temperature settings in multiple areas.
 If you live in a home having multiple stories, large windows, or a furnished basement, zone controls may be the best solution.

 Call A & L Heating and Air for All Your Heating Needs

-Our professionals at A & L Heating and Air provide furnace installations, repairs, and maintenance to our neighbors in Alcoa, NJ, and surrounding regions.
+Our professionals at A & L Heating and Air provide furnace installations, repairs, and maintenance to our neighbors in Alcoa, TN, and surrounding regions.
 Call us today at 865-856-8797 or request service online for any additional questions or to schedule service.